 - Examples of strategies you can use to meet your objectives: Improve customer retention; increase # trips per customer; increase average purchase per customer; reduce costs of new customer acquisition, etc.

 B) Clearly establish how you are going to evaluate your program and how you will define success.
 Get it in writing, and get sign-off from the relevant stakeholders.
 For an unbiased view of how the program is performing, evaluation should be done by a different group or department than the one actually running the program.

-C) Segment your customers, based on their current and probable future value to you, and on their needs from you.
-You want to influence different customers to do very different things, e.g., get best customers to stay with you longer and to refer their friends; get occasional customers to shop more often; encourage non-customers to try you.
+C) Segment your customers based on their current and probable future value to you and on their needs from you.
+You want to influence different customers to do very different things, e.g., get the best customers to stay with you longer and to refer their friends; get occasional customers to shop more often; encourage non-customers to try you.

 D) Test, test, test!
 Make sure you have a control group (people who act just like the people you are targeting but don’t get your offer or message).
 The difference between control (what they would have done anyway) and target (what they did after they got your message/offer) is the actual benefit you delivered.